How to Become a Utilization Review (UR) Nurse

 UR nurses typically work full-time hours in hospitals, but some may also work in private practices or insurance companies.

-Depending on the setting in which they work, UR nurses may have different job duties.
+UR nurses may have different job duties depending on the setting in which they work.
 For example, those working from home may be responsible for conducting chart reviews and writing reports, while those working in a hospital may be responsible for interacting with patients and their families.

-Regardless of the setting, all UR nurses are responsible for ensuring that patients receive the care they need in a cost-effective way.
+Regardless of the setting, all UR nurses are responsible for ensuring patients receive the care they need cost-effectively.

 >> Show Me Online RN-to-BSN Programs